pkarthikeya1/Insurance_Premimum_Predition/README.md

-Based on your provided structure, here's an improved and formatted version for your README or documentation file:

----

 # **Insurance Premium Prediction Project**

 This project aims to predict health insurance premiums using a comprehensive dataset containing 1 million records.
 The data includes demographic and lifestyle factors, enabling accurate premium estimation through advanced machine learning models.
 This repository contains modular code and a Streamlit interface for real-time predictions.